 Castellated Mesh Step

-In the castellated mesh step the base mesh is created inside the bounds of the Base Mesh Box.
-The Base Mesh Box serves as the domain for the base mesh in the meshing process.
+In the castellated mesh step, the base mesh is created inside the bounds of the Base Mesh Box.
+The Base Mesh Box or the Background Mesh Box serves as the domain for the base mesh in the meshing process.
 This mesh purely contains hexahedral elements whose number is defined by the user.
 It is important to note that for any direction the number of cells must be larger than 1, resulting in a 3-D mesh.

 In the following an example of an external mesh around a vehicle body is used to explain the meshing process.
 The first image below shows the Base Mesh Box around the object.